 You can get help filling out the forms online through the CourtFormPrep program.

 The Office of Child Support can also help you with changing a child support order or doing a child support review.
 You can contact them at 1-800-786-3214.

-If you have questions about child support, and you have a low income, you can also call Vermont Law Help at 1-800-889-2047.
+If you have questions about child support, and you have a low income, you can also call Legal Services Vermont at 1-800-889-2047.

 If you remarry, the income of the new spouse does not generally affect the amount of child support.
 Either parent’s new spouse’s income is generally not considered when determining the amount of child support.